Tiny homes seen as big solution to New Zealand housing crisis

-WELLINGTON (REUTERS) - A petition calling for rules on small houses and mobile homes to be eased was submitted to New Zealand's Parliament on Tuesday (March 10), as residents piled pressure on the government to address a chronic shortage in affordable housing.
+WELLINGTON • A petition calling for rules on small houses and mobile homes to be eased was submitted to New Zealand's Parliament yesterday, as residents piled pressure on the government to address a chronic shortage of affordable housing.

-The country has the highest rate of homelessness among the 36 wealthy nations of the Organisation for Economic Cooperation and Development (OECD), with nearly 1 per cent of its population living without a permanent shelter in 2015.
+The country has the highest rate of homelessness among the 36 wealthy nations of the Organisation for Economic Cooperation and Development, with nearly 1 per cent of its population living without a permanent shelter in 2015.

 Tiny houses and mobile homes - including upgraded caravans - can be an "effective, low-cost solution" to the lack of affordable homes, but are regulated as regular homes with high taxes and bureaucratic red tape, said Mr Andrew Crisp, who launched the online petition.